Huge $1.7 trillion spending package passes in U.S. Senate, backed by both parties - NewsBreak

 “That will mean tens of thousands of new asylum claims, when the current affirmative asylum backlog is more than 400,000 cases with a broader immigration backlog of 1.4 million cases.”

-The post Huge $1.7 trillion spending package passes in U.S. Senate, backed by both parties appeared first on Nebraska Examiner .
+The post Huge $1.7 trillion spending package passes in U.S. Senate, backed by both parties appeared first on Louisiana Illuminator .

 Comments / 0